dcshowlers/howlersmissionfiles/README.md

 1. Create a folder in your C:\Users\yourusername\Saved Games\DCS\Logs\ folder called Stats
 2.  move the roster.csv and greenieBoardMaker.R files to that folder
 3. Install R from https://www.r-project.org/
-4. Feel free to use the HowlersLSO.lua in your own missions, our training mission is provided to see an example of its use.
+4. Feel free to use the HowlersLSOScript.lua in your own missions, our training mission is provided to see an example of its use.

 USE (GREENIE BOARD CREATION):
 1. Edit the roster.csv with a simple list of pilot names.
 These names must appear exactly as the users callsigns in MP DCS or their landings will be filtered out.